NICHQ Employee Spotlight: Karen Chustz

 In the Face of COVID-19, Baltimore Healthy Start Builds Resiliency

 The COVID-19 pandemic has disrupted daily life across the country, with schools and childcare closed, routine medical care delayed, public transportation limited, and millions of jobs lost.
-These disruptions have disproportionately affected vulnerable low-income communities where families already face significant threats to their health and well-being, including housing and food insecurity and less access to…
+These disruptions have affected communities where families already face significant threats to their health and well-being.
+In response, Baltimore Healthy Start, Inc., a federally funded program focused on…